πŸͺŸ Desktop Web Apps

 • Windows/Linux: Double-click the shortcut on your Desktop or find it in your application menu.

-• macOS: Click the icon in Launchpad or locate it in the Applications folder (if available).
+• macOS: Click the icon in Launchpad, add it to the dock, or locate it in the Applications folder (if available).

-• In Wavebox: Click the Desktop Web Apps icon (nine squares) in the toolbar to see all your installed DWAs.
+• In Wavebox: Click the Desktop Web Apps icon (nine squares) in the toolbar to launch your installed DWAs.

 When open, DWAs run in a separate window, without the usual address bar or tabs.
 This keeps the interface clean and focused.